josephwnv/nim-deploy/cloud-service-providers/azure/aks/Blueprint/RAG/README.md

-# Get Started With NVIDIA RAG Blueprint
+# Get Started With NVIDIA RAG Blueprint (v2.0)

-Official instructions document can be forund [here](https://github.com/NVIDIA-AI-Blueprints/rag/blob/main/docs/quickstart.md#deploy-with-helm-chart)
+This document suppliment [official instructions](https://github.com/NVIDIA-AI-Blueprints/rag/blob/main/docs/quickstart.md#deploy-with-helm-chart) with 3 enhancements.

+- explain how to upgrade nv-ingest version to latest version
+- explain how to use time slice to save 4 GPUs
+- explain how to use this Blueprint in WSL2 environment

 ## Architecture
 ![](diagram.jpg)